You are here

 Therapeutic Goods Order No. 105 – Standard for Faecal Microbiota Transplant Products (TGO 105)

-This standard specifies the minimal requirements for donor and product screening, to ensure the quality, safety and efficacy of FMT products.
+TGO 105 commenced on 1 July 2021 and is a legislative instrument that specifies the minimal requirements for stool donor and FMT product screening to ensure the quality, safety and efficacy of FMT products.

-This standard was drafted based on feedback from a public consultation, collaboration with Australian providers of FMT products and specialist clinical working groups, and reference to numerous recent international published consensus statements.
+This new FMT product standard was drafted based on feedback received through public consultation, collaboration with Australian providers of FMT products, specialist clinical working groups, and reference to numerous recent international published consensus statements.

 - General manufacturing requirements